Developmental Disabilities Administration COVID-19 Information

 Communication Guide for Deaf and Hard of Hearing People at the Hospital During COVID-19 Pandemic

-During the coronavirus (COVID-19) pandemic, how will you be able to talk to doctors, nurses and others at the hospital?
+During the COVID-19 pandemic, how will you be able to talk to doctors, nurses and others at the hospital?
 This guide is to help you get ready for your hospital visit.

 Going to the hospital will be very different during the pandemic.